cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 The client receives two outputs: a session secret and an export key.
 The export key is only available to the client and may be used for additional application-specific purposes, as outlined in {{export-key-usage}}.
-Clients and servers MUST NOT use the output `export_key` before authenticating the peer in the authenticated key exchange protocol.
+Clients MUST NOT use the output `export_key` before authenticating the peer in the authenticated key exchange protocol.
 See {{alternate-key-recovery}} for more details about this requirement.
 The server receives a single output: a session secret matching the